 Galileo’s 1632 book Dialogue Concerning the Two Chief World Systems The heliocentric model against the geocentric Ptolemy.

-Galileo was not allowed to use the word “Tide” in his publication as many were not ready to accept his views about what that would imply.
+Galileo could not use the word “Tide” in his publication as many were not ready to accept his views about what that would imply.

 Little high little Low